gilbox/elegant-react/README.md

 - omniscient supports cursors
 - omniscient is battle-tested
 - omniscient is unit-tested
-- omniscient is ~18kb minified. elegant-react is <3kb minified.
+- omniscient is ~18kb minified. elegant-react is <3kb minified (or ~4kb for classical style).

 ## credit